Ariel (TV series): Critical response

 Caleb Gottry of Plugged In appreciated the Ariel's diverse representation, including Black and Latina characters, and praised its positive portrayal of mixed and same-gender friendships.
 He emphasized that each episode imparts lessons on patience, responsibility, and forgiveness, and reassured parents that the series is appropriate for young viewers.
 In his review of the first episode, Gottry found that the segments promote messages about valuing diversity and prioritizing friendship over competition.
 Ashley Moulton of Common Sense Media gave Ariel a score of five stars out of five and said it offers a fresh take on The Little Mermaid that is suited for young viewers.
 Moulton found that the series presents gentle challenges and features modest character designs, making it appropriate for preschoolers.
 She appreciated its focus on positive social-emotional lessons such as celebrating differences, listening to friends, and learning through small steps.
 Moulton praised Ariel as a strong role model who is kind, proactive, and able to learn from her mistakes.
 She also complimented the show's celebration of Caribbean cultures through its music, characters, and settings, highlighting its racially diverse cast and inclusive character designs.

 Accolades

 Ariel was nominated for Best Animated Television/Media Production for Preschool Children at the 52nd Annie Awards.
 It also received a nomination for Outstanding Animated Series at the 56th NAACP Image Awards.

+The series got two nominations at the Children's and Family Emmy Awards: Outstanding Voice Performer in a Preschool Program for Amber Riley as Ursula and Outstanding Original Song for a Preschool Program for "One Colorful Ocean".